rlugojr/blog_posts_prep/diy_blog/diy_your_own_blog.md

+---
+layout: post
+title: "How to set up your own R blog with Github pages and Jekyll Boostrap"
+date: 2016-12-02
+categories: blogging
+tags: blogging github jekyll bootstrap
+---

 ### This post is in reply to a request: How did I set up this R blog?

 I have wanted to have my own R blog for a while before I actually went ahead and realised this page.
 I had seen all the cool things people did (and still do) with R by following [R-bloggers](https://www.r-bloggers.com/) and reading their newsletter every day!